Child Welfare Services

 Emergency Response (ER)

 Emergency Response is the first area of CWS to become involved with a family.
 A social worker investigates allegations of child abuse and neglect that are reported to the agency.
 Many of these investigations find nothing to indicate any abuse and the investigation is closed.
 Some families may need additional services to help children remain safely in their homes, such as food, temporary shelter, parenting education, in-home supportive services, and referrals to resources.
 When child abuse is found and services cannot be put into place because the abuse it too severe, CWS will continue to work with the family, but the child may need to be removed from their home temporarily.
 Relatives or close friends of the family are contacted to see if they can offer help, support, and possible placement of the child.
-If no relatives can be located, then a child will be placed with a foster family.
+If no relatives can be located, then a child will be placed with a resource family.
 A court hearing must be held within 72 hours and the court decides if the abuse is too severe for the child to return home.

 Family Maintenance (FM)